You Want to Fire Your Agent? What to Know about a Buyer’s Agent Termination Letter

 You know you need to terminate your relationship and move on, but this can be a nerve-wracking decision, especially if you have to write a termination letter and possibly involve a lawyer.

 We’re here to help you understand when a buyer’s agent termination letter might be necessary and walk you through the process of writing one.
-But here’s the good news — Jesse Allen, a top agent in Jeffersonville, Indiana, says that in most situations, “it could be an email, it could be a text message, it could be a certified letter.”
+Here’s even better news — Jesse Allen, a top agent in Jeffersonville, Indiana, says that in most situations, “It could be an email, it could be a text message, it could be a certified letter.”
 And in some cases, your new agent might even take care of terminating the relationship for you.

 Firing your agent sounds like a scary prospect, but in reality, it can go pretty smoothly and work out in the best interest of everyone involved.
 Let’s take a closer look.